12 Most Affordable Places to Retire in California Where Your Money Goes Further

 Victorville

-Victorville desert climate and affordability
+Victorville climate and affordability

 Victorville new developments

 The city continues to grow with significant commercial investment.
-Goodyear Tire & Rubber Co. recently opened a 1.3 million square foot distribution warehouse at the Southern California Logistics Airport, joining other Fortune 500 companies including Amazon, Boeing, and Keurig Dr Pepper.
+Goodyear Tire & Rubber Co. recently opened a 1.3 million square foot distribution warehouse at the Southern California Logistics Airport, alongside other Fortune 500 companies including Amazon, Boeing, and Keurig Dr Pepper.

 Victorville healthcare and safety

-Regarding safety, Victorville has a lower overall crime rate (18.4) compared to the national average (33.37).
+Victorville has a lower overall crime rate (18.4) compared to the national average (33.37).
 Both violent crime (7.31) and property crime (11.08) rates remain significantly below national figures.

 Merced